hans-lammda/hans-lammda-github.io/content/pages/about.md

 - Components contains someone elses code ( FOSS project  )
 - Each component contains 100 Foss projects
 - Each such project contains 1000 files
-- Each file containss 1000 line of code
+- Each file contains 1000 line of code

 I am recently assigned to lead the security supply chain on behalf of  [Cybernode.se](https://cybernode.se)